 - Sun Dried Tomato - We wouldn't suggest fresh tomatoes in this because of the water content, but the soft variety of sun dried tomatoes will work instead of the oven dried ones.

-The finished pasta leftovers will store dependably tightly sealed in the refrigerator for up to 4 days.
-Just microwave for 2 minutes to re heat, or toss in a medium high pan with a few tablespoons of water, and cover for 5 minutes.
+The finished pasta leftovers will store dependably tightly sealed in an airtight container in the refrigerator for up to 4 days.
+Just microwave for 1-2 minutes to re heat or toss in a medium high pan with a few tablespoons of water, and cover for 5 minutes.

 Freezing this dish is not recommended, as re-heating it will most likely result in over cooked and mushy pasta.